 A mother dough is the main starter.
 In this method, it gets left in the fridge and fed weekly or fortnightly.
 For each batch of bread, the desired amount of starter is removed, refreshed with exact measurements for flour and water and left to rise.
 The “child” should be the perfect amount of starter for the recipe.

 This is one of the most popular ways to maintain a sourdough starter.
 Using this method reduces waste as the Motherdough can be kept small.

 The refresh the Motherdough feeding method

-Similar to the previous refreshment method, but the Motherdough is the Mother, and the child.
+Similar to the previous refreshment method, but there is only a Motherdough.
+There is no child.
 After the Motherdough is refreshed it goes into the fridge.
 Again it can be left in there for a week or two.
 Once ready to bake, the amount of levain required is removed and the Motherdough is refreshed.